Endocrine Disrupting Chemicals

 Textiles, Clothing, Non-Stick Food Wrappers, Microwave Popcorn Bags, Old Teflon Cookware

 And what do endocrine disrupting chemicals do?

 For obvious reasons, I focus on the impact of Endocrine Disrupting Chemicals on fertility here.
 Still, they are also known to disrupt not just the fertility hormones but loads of others too – they have been linked to numerous adverse health outcomes, including endometriosis, early puberty, altered nervous system function, immune function, certain cancers, respiratory problems, metabolic issues, diabetes, obesity, cardiovascular problems, growth, neurological and learning disabilities and more!

 Last year, the presentation that I listened to at FSA focused on Dr Mark Green‘s research into Endocrine Disrupting Chemicals and their impact on fertility.
 His research has shown that these chemicals can mimic or block the male and female sex hormones, which can cause:

 - earlier menopause.

-Research shows that EDC’s are present in 95% of people tested, so we all have some in our bodies.. but that research also shows that people who are infertile have higher levels of some EDCs.
+Research shows that Endocrine Disrupting Chemicals are present in 95% of people tested, so we all have some in our bodies.. but that research also shows that infertile people have higher levels of some Endocrine Disrupting Chemicals.